rotisserie/eris/README.md

 ### Writing a custom output format

 `eris` also allows advanced users to construct custom error strings or objects in case the default error doesn't fit their requirements.
 The [`UnpackedError`](https://pkg.go.dev/github.com/rotisserie/eris#UnpackedError) object provides a convenient and developer friendly way to store and access existing error traces.
 The `ErrRoot` and `ErrChain` fields correspond to the root error and wrap error chain, respectively.
-If any other error type is unpacked, it will appear in the `ExternalErr` field.
+If a root error wraps an external error, that error will be default formatted and assigned to the `ErrExternal` field.
+If any other error type is unpacked, it will appear in the `ErrExternal` field.
 You can access all of the information contained in an error via [`eris.Unpack`](https://pkg.go.dev/github.com/rotisserie/eris#Unpack).

 ```golang
 // get the unpacked error object